cnsoto/JavaScript-Notes/THIS keyword.md

 ----
 [return to :pushpin:](https://github.com/cnsoto/JavaScript-Notes/blob/290822020/THIS%20keyword.md#now-that-we-know-the-this-object-it-is-important-to-understand-how-it-is-bind-to-the-scope-pushpin)
 # 5. _THIS_ Implicit binding
-The _THIS_ keyword is not very useful in functions (only in constructor functions), where they really shine is when use with objects. _THIS_ inside a method gets it's value from the inmediate object.
+The _THIS_ keyword is not very useful in functions, where they really shine is when use with objects. _THIS_ inside a method gets it's value from the inmediate object.

 ----
 Example 5.1 Shows _THIS_ inside a method